 - Baskets will contain a combination of 10 – 15 fiction and non-fiction titles around the topic requested (unless specific requests are made)

 If a large number of students will be researching the same, or similar, topics the library can create a special collection of “in-library use only” materials that will be set aside for your students use and cannot be checked out of the library.
 The Youth Services Department is happy to provide research guides, booklists, and bibliographies to assist student research or other classroom needs.
 Please email email@example.com.
 We ask that you please give us a minimum of one week’s notice.

 Reference Guidance and Readers’ Advisory Services

 The Youth Services staff are available during library hours to assist students with finding material for research projects and answering general questions.
 The Youth Services Department will also provide reader’s advisory services to youth who need to read a specific type of fiction (or nonfiction) for class.

 Cary Library purchases books that can be used by students in grades K – 12 to complete research papers and other assignments.
-If you find a title that you feel would be appropriate for use by your students, please notify a library staff member or complete the Suggest a Purchase Form and we will consider adding it to our collection.
+If you find a title that you feel would be appropriate for use by your students, please notify a library staff member or complete the Suggestions form and we will consider adding it to our collection.
 Also, please indicate on the Suggest A Purchase form in the additional information box that you are a teacher, and this would meet the assignment needs for your students.

 Please note, due to how our purchasing works, it does take time for us to add titles to our collection.
 If this is an immediate need of your students, please speak directly with a library staff member.